snarflakes/PiEthereumWallet/README.md

 A) Basic Raspberry Pi Zero setup for NOOBS.  start here if you have no clue what to do with your hardware or are very security minded. https://www.tomshardware.com/reviews/raspberry-pi-headless-setup-how-to,6028.html

-OR if you want seemless wifi connectivity at every boot (best option)
+OR if you want seamless wifi connectivity at every boot (best option)

 B) Homebridge Raspberry Pi Zero setup: add a server for easy wifi connection when traveling around to peoples houses.
 You need a wifi or mobile phone hotspot connection for the wallet to work. https://homebridge.io/raspberry-pi-image